Warnings for Lexapro

 Although anticonvulsant effects of racemic citalopram have been observed in animal studies, Lexapro has not been systematically evaluated in patients with a seizure disorder.
 These patients were excluded from clinical studies during the product's premarketing testing.
 In clinical trials of Lexapro, cases of convulsion have been reported in association with Lexapro treatment.
 Like other drugs effective in the treatment of major depressive disorder, Lexapro should be introduced with care in patients with a history of seizure disorder.

+In patients with bipolar disorder, treating a depressive episode with Lexapro or another antidepressant may precipitate a mixed/manic episode.
 In placebo-controlled trials of Lexapro in major depressive disorder, activation of mania/hypomania was reported in one (0.1%) of 715 patients treated with Lexapro and in none of the 592 patients treated with placebo.
 One additional case of hypomania has been reported in association with Lexapro treatment.
 Activation of mania/hypomania has also been reported in a small proportion of patients with major affective disorders treated with racemic citalopram and other marketed drugs effective in the treatment of major depressive disorder.
-As with all drugs effective in the treatment of major depressive disorder, Lexapro should be used cautiously in patients with a history of mania.
+Prior to initiating treatment with Lexapro, screen patients for any personal or family history of bipolar disorder, mania, or hypomania [see DOSAGE AND ADMINISTRATION].

 Hyponatremia

-Hyponatremia may occur as a result of treatment with SSRIs and SNRIs, including Lexapro.
+Hyponatremia may occur as a result of treatment with SSRIs, including Lexapro.
 In many cases, this hyponatremia appears to be the result of the syndrome of inappropriate antidiuretic hormone secretion (SIADH), and was reversible when Lexapro was discontinued.
 Cases with serum sodium lower than 110 mmol/L have been reported.
 Elderly patients may be at greater risk of developing hyponatremia with SSRIs and SNRIs.
-Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk [see Geriatric Use].
-Discontinuation of Lexapro should be considered in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.
+Also, patients taking diuretics or who are otherwise volume depleted may be at greater risk [see Use In Specific Populations].
+Consider discontinuation of Lexapro in patients with symptomatic hyponatremia and appropriate medical intervention should be instituted.

 Signs and symptoms of hyponatremia include headache, difficulty concentrating, memory impairment, confusion, weakness, and unsteadiness, which may lead to falls.
 Signs and symptoms associated with more severe and/or acute cases have included hallucination, syncope, seizure, coma, respiratory arrest, and death.

-SSRIs and SNRIs, including Lexapro, may increase the risk of bleeding events.
-Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs, warfarin, and other anticoagulants may add to the risk.
+Drugs that interfere with serotonin reuptake inhibition, including Lexapro, increase the risk of bleeding events.
+Concomitant use of aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), other antiplatelet drugs, warfarin, and other anticoagulants may add to the risk.
 Case reports and epidemiological studies (case-control and cohort design) have demonstrated an association between use of drugs that interfere with serotonin reuptake and the occurrence of gastrointestinal bleeding.
-Bleeding events related to SSRIs and SNRIs use have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.
+Based on data from the published observational studies, exposure to SSRIs, particularly in the month before delivery, has been associated with a less than 2-fold increase in the risk of postpartum hemorrhage [see Use In Specific Populations].
+Bleeding events related to drugs that interfere with serotonin reuptake have ranged from ecchymoses, hematomas, epistaxis, and petechiae to life-threatening hemorrhages.

 Interference With Cognitive And Motor Performance